fedelm8/TFG2/monitoring_tool/README.md

 ## Overview

-**monitoring_tool** is a robust monitoring tool designed to safeguard sensitive files by detecting unauthorized access in real-time.
+**monitoring_tool** is a security tool designed to monitor and protect critical files from unauthorized access.
+The tool specifically targets sensitive files such as tarjetas_bancarias.txt, providing continuous surveillance to prevent malicious activity.
+When an unauthorized access attempt is detected, the tool immediately logs the event, blocks access to the file, and sends email alerts to administrators.
+This tool ensures that critical data is always protected, even during system operation.

 ### Why monitoring_tool?